brettz9/mw-replace-bot/README.md

 ## To-dos

 1. Need `continue` code!
+1. Debug mode
+1. Expose Bot config for alteration
-1. Expose a CLI to pass in a config file, looking in working directory
+1. GUI and/or expose a CLI to pass in a config file, looking in working directory

 ## Lower-priority to-dos